danotorrey/recipes/chocolate-cake/recipe.md

 ## Ingredients

 - 100g unsweeted chocolate.
-I use [Lindt Edelbitter Mild](https://www.lindt.de/catalog/product/view/id/6628/) 70-90%, but you can use whatever you like.
+I use [Lindt Edelbitter Mild](https://www.lindt.de/catalog/product/view/id/6628/) 70-90% (full bar), but you can use whatever you like.
 - 2/3 cup (150g) unsalted butter
 - 3 eggs
 - 1 tablespoon pure vanilla